Functional Object-Oriented Network for Manipulation Learning: Learning FOON

 \subsection{Merging Subgraphs}

 The universal FOON can be expanded by merging new subgraphs when many videos are processed.
-The merging algorithm is described in Algorithm 1.
+The merging algorithm is described as Algorithm 1.

-Since subgraphs are created separately by different volunteers, they are prone to inconsistencies from different labels.
-Therefore, a parser was developed to preprocess all labeled subgraph files to keep all labeling consistent.
-The parser has three main functions: create a main index with a list of all the objects, updating the input file by relabeling all of the objects so they are consistent throughout, and creating a records file that records all changes in any modified files.
+Since subgraphs are individually created by different volunteers, they are prone to inconsistencies from different labels.
+Therefore, we developed a parser to pre-process all labeled subgraph files to keep all labeling consistent.
+The parser has three main functions: 1) create a main index with a list of all the objects, 2) updating the input file by relabeling all of the objects so they are consistent throughout, and 3) creating a records file that records all changes in any modified files.
 To keep track of all data elements, we create a records file that contains the object name, its old identifier, its new identifier, initial state, final state, file name, and motion.
-The parser also finds possible duplicates in objects or motions through the use of the WordNet lexical database \cite{WordNet} by comparing the stem word with the current object index.
+The parser also finds possible duplicates in objects or motions by using WordNet \cite{WordNet} by comparing the stem word with the current object index.

 After the nodes are made consistent within all the subgraphs, we run the union operation to merge all subgraphs into a universal FOON graph, one at a time.
-The universal FOON is initially empty.
+At first, the universal FOON is initially empty.
 The union operator first checks if the functional unit is already present in FOON.
 Functional units are kept unique, and similar units will have almost the same objects and states found within them.
 After this process, objects in the new unit will be added as if they did not exist in the universal node list; if they exist, a reference is made to those existing nodes and then the edges are connected to a new motion node.

 So far, we have processed 60 instructional videos on food preparation.
 Our universal FOON presently has 2169 nodes (broken down into 1229 object nodes made unique by states and 792 instances of 57 possible motion nodes) with 3223 edges after the merging process.
 These numbers gradually increase as more subgraphs are continuously being generated.
-The low resolution compressed visualization of the generated universal FOON is shown in Figure \ref{fig:FOON}.
+A low-resolution visualization of the generated universal FOON is shown in Figure \ref{fig:FOON}.
 The high resolution image of the FOON is exceptionally large with a size of more than 200 MB.
 The full list of videos and their functional unit subgraphs along with the universal FOON graph are all available for download at \cite{foonet}.